Dudleya ingens Rose

 Dudleya eximia, Dudleya viridicata, Echeveria ingens

-Dudleya ingens is a succulent plant with rosettes of 20 to 70 lance-shaped leaves.
-The rosettes are solitary or few together and up to 16 inches (40 cm) in diameter.
-The leaves are green with red spots that radiate out and slightly up.
+Dudleya ingens is a succulent plant that forms rosettes of 20 to 70 lance-shaped leaves.
+The rosettes are solitary or few together and grow up to 16 inches (40 cm) in diameter.
+Leaves are green with red spots that radiate out and slightly up.
 In spring to early summer appear the red stems bearing pale yellow to white, often rose-tinged flowers.

 How to Grow and Care